-Menopause can cause a variety of unpleasant symptoms like hot flashes, night sweats, sleep problems, and intimate issues.
+Menopause can cause various unpleasant symptoms like hot flashes, night sweats, sleep problems, and intimate issues.
 Another thing that some women have to deal with after “the change” starts is menopausal weight gain.
 While you might not get back to the size you were in your 20s and 30s, there are steps you can take to combat menopausal weight gain.

 Choose the Right Diet

-By “diet” we really mean a lifestyle change for lasting changes instead of a temporary diet.
-Making good food choices will benefit your nutrition and help you manage your weight.
+By “diet,” we really mean a lifestyle change for lasting changes instead of a temporary diet.
+Making good food choices will benefit your nutrition and help you manage menopausal weight gain.
 Eat mindfully by paying attention to portions, not eating while doing other things, not skipping meals, and eating slowly to savor small bites.
 Limit processed foods and sugars.
 Get plenty of protein from lean meats, dairy, or plant sources.
-Some diets that can be effective for weight loss include:
+Some diets that can be effective for combatting menopausal weight gain include:

 - Mediterranean diet